Vivian-hihi/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/setCharsets_en.md

 charset (*string, required*)

 Specifies the character set name of the client and result set.
+The optional value of this parameter is UTF8 or GB18030, which is not case sensitive.

 ## RETURN VALUE ##